 Are you thinking… “will people really pay to have someone help with their photos?”
 Yes, they will.
 I know this firsthand because I am the founder of the Association of Personal Photo Organizers.
 Our membership is growing rapidly, and that is a direct result of the need for this service.
 Consumers today are more overwhelmed with their photos than ever before and are looking for solutions for managing and protecting their photo collections.

 Who is APPO?

-The Association of Personal Photo Organizing is the voice of the photo sharing industry, representing a collective body individuals, small businesses, and corporations (we are not a direct sales company or franchise).
-We offer certification, training, marketing support, an annual conference and access to preferred providers offering an additional income stream, among other benefits.
+The Association of Personal Photo Organizing is the voice of the photo-sharing industry, representing a collective body of individuals, small businesses, and corporations (we are not a direct sales company or franchise).
+We offer certification, training, marketing support, an annual conference, and access to preferred providers offering an additional income stream, among other benefits.
 With such an overwhelming need, APPO has grown to over 650 members throughout the United States, Canada, Australia, and the United Kingdom.

 Helping clients get their photos and stories back into their lives is both meaningful and rewarding.
 If this sounds like it might be of interest to you, go to www.appo.org.
 You can sign up for our newsletter, read our blog, follow us on Facebook and Twitter, learn more about membership, or schedule a conversation with me.
 You might just find a new career opportunity in a new industry!

-Biography of Cathi Nelson, Founder, and CEO of APPO.
+About Cathi Nelson, Founder, and CEO of APPO